Protocols: The Foundation of Evidence Syntheses

 Protocols are the foundation of a quality evidence synthesis.
 Learn how you can encourage researchers to develop and register evidence synthesis protocols that support high-quality syntheses.

-Their guidance is based on these three keys to a successful protocol:
+The webinar is based on these three keys to a successful protocol:

 1. Every evidence synthesis project should have a protocol.
 (The protocol registration or publication is the first win for a review team and a nice addition to the team members’ vita!)